microsoft/winget-cli/doc/specs/#1620 - Query Refinement for Disambiguation.md

 - `--cmd` or `--command` - Filter results by command
 - `-s` or `--source` - Find the package using the specified source
 - `-e` or `--exact` - Find the package using exact match
+- `--skip` - To skip the current package disambiguation and move to next (incase of multiple packages)
+- `--quit` - To exit the disambiguation process
+- `--help` or `?` - To show help for all the flags for disambiguation

 ### Number of results